Fuzzy-Stochastic Partial Differential Equations: Introduction

-Many real-world problems indeed exhibit a mixture of aleatoric and epistemic uncertainties.
-A typical example is the dynamic response of composite materials, such as carbon fiber polymers, where uncertainty in {\it material properties} and {\it damage parameters} has contributions from both types \cite{BM:16}.
+Two types of uncertainty that are often addressed in the field of uncertainty quantification (UQ) include: 1) {\it aleatoric} uncertainty that arises from inherent randomness or variability in a system, and 2) {\it epistemic} uncertainty that arises from insufficient and/or inaccurate information about a system ; see e.g. \cite{UQ_book:15}.
+Many real-world problems indeed exhibit both types of aleatoric and epistemic uncertainties.
+A typical example is the dynamic response of composite materials, such as carbon fiber polymers, where uncertainty in material properties and damage parameters has contributions from both types \cite{BM:16}.
 On the one hand, variations in material properties (such as the modulus of elasticity) and the spatial distribution of fiber constituents are of random nature.
 On the other hand, material constants may be either difficult or impossible to measure.
 Moreover, materials may come from different manufacturers, and there may be large variations in their quality leading to large variations in the experimental measurements.
 When experiments cannot be performed, material constants must be obtained from the literature, such as handbooks and standards.
 There may be large disagreement in the literature for the values of these quantities.
 For example, see \cite{Babuska_Silva:11} that studies large variations in the thermal conductivity of stainless steel AISI 304, based on the data given in various sources \cite{ASM:02,TPRC:70}.
 Such experimental and literature-based variations, which may be larger than the intrinsic random experimental noise, will introduce epistemic uncertainty.

-A major difficulty that arises in modeling uncertainty in real-world problems is that there is often no clear-cut distinction between aleatoric and epistemic uncertainty.
+A major difficulty that arises in modeling uncertainty in real-world problems is that there is often no clear-cut distinction between aleatoric and epistemic uncertainties.
 There may be a random quantity whose parameters are partially known, or there may be an epistemically uncertain quantity for which some values are more likely to occur than others.
-Consequently, it may not be possible to simply model aleatoric uncertainty by probability distributions and epistemic one by intervals or fuzzy sets.
-In such situations a hybrid model obtained by the synthesis of the two models, rather than simply adding them, is needed to model hybrid uncertainties.
+Consequently, it may not be possible to identify different types of uncertainty and represent each type by a different model.
+Such mixture of aleatoric and epistemic uncertainties, referred to as {\it hybrid} uncertainty, may be better represented by a hybrid model obtained by the synthesis of two models, rather than by simply adding them.